 GasPods are made in the U.S.A.
 I wish I could say this was a political decision.
 I am well traveled.
 I sincerely believe that the U.S.A. in which I grew up is the very best place on Earth.
 The decision is financial.

 Notwithstanding soundbites to the contrary, there are thousands of quality injection factories in the United States.
 They are competitive with offshore production, particularly when it comes to custom molding for small business start up companies.
-Absent the subsidies given to the long-established, big boys, China, or any other country is hard pressed to compete with America, when the real costs of production are taken into consideration.
+Absent the subsidies given the long-established, big boys, China, or any other country is hard pressed to compete with America, when the real costs of production are considered.
 The real cost of production includes quality, shipping, lead time, inventory control, and the control over cash flow that follows from a well-managed supply chain.
 Something that is best done locally.

 My father’s first Company was his newspaper route, or should I say newspaper delivery enterprise.
 He expanded outside the immigrant neighborhood in which he lived to deliver papers to the the offices of the then bustling business buildings of downtown Detroit.
 I founded my first international manufacturing and distribution company when I was 26 years old.
 AeroHance is my 3rd Company.
 Its GasPod project the 34th product I have released.